9 Best OKR Software for Microsoft Teams (2026)

 • Functions primarily as a notification and action-prompt layer rather than a fully embedded in-app experience

-What The Data Tells Us: How To Actually Pick The Right Tool
+What the Data Tells Us: How to Pick the Right Tool

-The tools on this list divide cleanly into three integration philosophies, and choosing the wrong philosophy is the most common - and most costly - mistake organisations make.
+The tools on this list divide cleanly into three integration philosophies — and choosing the wrong one is the most common mistake organizations make.

-• Notification-led tools (Betterworks, Lattice, 15Five) use Teams primarily as a delivery channel for prompts and nudges.
+Notification-led tools (Betterworks, Lattice, 15Five) use Teams primarily as a delivery channel for prompts and nudges.
 The OKR experience lives in the web app; Teams surfaces actions at the right moment.
-These platforms tend to win on strategic depth and broader people management capabilities, but Teams feels more like an extension than a home.
+These platforms tend to win on strategic depth and broader performance management capabilities.

 The question to answer before you evaluate a single demo:

-Where does OKR friction live in your organisation?
+Where does OKR friction live in your organization?

-The worst outcome is picking a tool for its feature list and discovering the Teams integration is an afterthought - because in 2026, if your OKRs aren't in Teams, they are effectively invisible.
+The worst outcome is picking a tool for its feature list and discovering the Teams integration is an afterthought.
+Because in 2026, if your OKRs aren't in Teams, they're effectively invisible.

 Make Microsoft Teams your OKR visibility layer